MontiCore/monticore/docs/GettingStarted.md

 <div class="tip">
 <div class="tip-header">
 <img src="https://github.com/MontiCore/monticore/raw/opendev/docs/docs/small_bulb.png" width="25">
-Tip 2.7 Generated Symbols and Scopes in the AST
+Tip 2.8 Handwritten AST Class Extensions
 </div>
 <p>If the generator detects that an <code>AST</code> class for a nonterminal is
 already implemented in the handwritten code, then it produces a